rust-lang/rust/src/doc/rustc/src/tests/index.md

 #### `--logfile` _PATH_

-Writes the results to the tests to the given file.
+Writes the results of the tests to the given file.

 #### `--report-time` _FORMAT_